bostontrader/engcore/README.md

 **engcore** is written using ES2015.
 It uses tape for testing.
 In order to run the test you may want to use babel-node this comes from the babel-cli package.

 **engcore** is meant to be a library.
-The only thing we execute in this package is the test.
+The only thing we execute in this package is the test.  **npm test** does that.
+It uses babel-node which comes from the babel-cli dependency.

-Users of **engcore** will have their own particular Javascript environment and will generally have to figure out how to require/import/execute **engcore** on their own.